 In simple terms, a backup is an exact copy of a file, record or piece of information.
 All healthcare records and data a care home stores should be backed up and stored in a different place, so that if data loss occurs at one storage location, the files haven’t been completely lost and can still be accessed through another medium.
 Popular places to store duplicate files include external hard drives and cloud storage services.

-Why Healthcare Records Should be Backed Up?
+Why Should Healthcare Records be Backed Up?

-The process of backing up a care home’s data is often an afterthought and can be pushed towards the bottom of a to-do list, but it is something that must be integrated within a care home’s routine in order to prepare for any unforeseeable losses.
+The process of backing up a care home’s data is often an afterthought and can be pushed towards the bottom of a to-do list, but it’s something that must be integrated within a care home’s routine in order to prepare for any unforeseeable losses.
 Records can be destroyed in numerous ways, and sometimes they are completely unavoidable.

 One of the most common causes of data loss is due to hardware or system malfunctions.
 It can be caused by several factors, including electrical faults, physical damage and water damage, and often results in permanent loss.